ome/omero-documentation/README.rst

 ``/usr/local/texlive/2013/texmf-var``.

-MacOS X users can also install MacTeX instead of TeXLive, but we have noticed that fonts don't work without extra configuration.
+MacOS X users can also install MacTeX instead of TeXLive, but we have noticed that fonts do not work without extra configuration.
 See:

 * `Mail on macosx-tex <https://email.esm.psu.edu/pipermail/macosx-tex/2012-July/049583.html>`_
 * `TeX Gyre on Stack Exchange <http://apple.stackexchange.com/questions/90841/how-to-use-tex-gyre-fonts-installed-by-tex-live>`_